-- Slice and then cut the bread into 1 inch cubes.
+- Slice and then cut the bread into 1-inch cubes.
 Line a 9 x 13 baking dish with parchment paper and add the bread.
-You can also use a nonstick baking dish, silicone baking dish, or use a very small amount of cooking spray on regular baking dish if you have none of the above.
+You can also use a nonstick baking dish, silicone baking dish, or use a very small amount of cooking spray on a regular baking dish if you have none of the above.

 - Use a wooden spoon or your hands to press the bread down into the liquid until the bread is covered (hands are best).
 Cover and place in the refrigerator overnight (8-12 hours).
 You can skip this step but I would not recommend it.
 It’s still delicious but the texture is very wet and doesn’t bake as well.

 - Once you’re ready to bake remove the casserole from the fridge and preheat the oven to 350˚F. While the oven is heating make the crunchy topping if using.

 - To make the crunchy topping: Combine the flour, maple syrup, cinnamon, and walnuts in a small bowl and mix until everything is combined.
 You may have to use your fingers because it will be somewhat “dry” and “clumpy.”
 Sprinkle evenly over the top of the casserole.
 It’s not meant to completely cover the entire dish.
 Just to add some crunch here and there.